-(Indicate, preferably by use of the matrix produced for the CoE/EC SHE III project, the link between individual modules and the appropriate descriptors from the HEQF-BiH - using the appropriate first or second cycle sets of descriptors) The following Module Template is designed to provide essential information on individual modules that collectively constitute a qualification.
-It provides a set of headings, sub-headings and sequence for information designed to facilitate the development, presentation and validation/approval of modules that make up a qualification.
+(Indicate, preferably by use of the matrix produced for the CoE/EC SHE III project, the link between individual modules and the appropriate descriptors from the HEQF-BiH-using the appropriate first or second cycle sets of descriptors)

+The following Module Template is designed to provide essential information on individual modules that collectively constitute a qualification.
+It provides a set of headings, subheadings and sequence for information designed to facilitate the development, presentation and validation/approval of modules that make up a qualification.
 The explanatory notes in italics are designed to help those responsible for their completion.
 Individual Module Templates should not exceed 3-4 pages in length.
 The section 'short module details' is just to provide brief information for reference purposes.
 The second section (starting 'Module aims') will contain the bulk of the module information.
 Explanatory notes in grey italics are included to help those responsible for their completion.
+Institutions should add any further headings, which they deem appropriate.